kryptobaseddev/ddns-updater/README.md

 | nsupdate      | DNS_PROVIDER  | hostname, key                          |

 **Note:** This image assumes familiarity with Docker and basic DNS management concepts.
 It is recommended for users who need a simple and automated solution for updating DNS records.

+## Support

+For any issues or questions, please [open an issue](https://github.com/yourusername/your-repo/issues).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.